 Alan is a partner at McLaughlin & Stern.
 He has received the highest Peer Review Rating of "AV" for ethical standards and legal ability which is awarded to less than 1% of lawyers.
 In 2011, Alan was listed in Verdict Search's Top NY Contract Verdicts and was named a "Rising Star" in 2012.
 From 2012-2018, he was named as a "Super Lawyer" in Super Lawyers Magazine (only 5% of attorneys in the New York metropolitan area receive this distinction).

 Alan has extensive experience in civil and criminal litigation.
 He began his legal career in 1998 as a law clerk to the Honorable John McLaughlin.
-He then went into private practice representing both plaintiffs and defendants in federal and state courts, arbitrations, mediations and administrative agencies.
-Over the past 20 years, Alan has developed a broad practice areas that includes extensive work in the fields of business, contract, education, Title IX, employment, real estate, art, civil rights, health care, construction, and criminal law litigation and investigations.
+He then went into private practice representing plaintiffs and defendants in federal and state courts, arbitrations, mediations and administrative agencies.
+Over the past 20 years, Alan has developed a broad practice in the fields of business, contract, education, Title IX, employment, real estate, art, civil rights, health care, construction, and criminal law litigation and investigations.
 He has successfully tried civil and criminal cases before juries, courts, arbitration panels and administrative agencies.
 He has also successfully handled appeals in federal and state courts.
-Alan frequently appears at colleges and universities representing students and faculty accused of violating their school's codes of conduct and Title IX policies.
+Alan frequently appears at colleges and universities representing students and faculty accused of misconduct.